NullOperatorr/Forensics-lab-image-recovery/Case-01/Analysis.md

 * **Partition 0** contains the relevant partition information.
 * The other partition entries contain `00` values and do not describe an active partition in this image.

-Each partition entry contains several important fields, including the partition type, starting location, and size.

 <img width="1211" height="861" alt="image" src="https://github.com/user-attachments/assets/918cef3e-e40c-43f0-884b-35be5cb01315" />